Orson Welles: Politics and activism

 During a 1970 appearance on The Dick Cavett Show, Welles claimed to have met Hitler while hiking in Austria with a teacher who was a "budding Nazi".
-He said that Hitler made no impression on him at all and does not remember him.
+He said that Hitler made no impression on him and that he could not remember anything of him from the encounter.
 He said that he had no personality at all: "He was invisible.
 There was nothing there until there were 5,000 people yelling sieg heil."

-In 1946, Welles took to the airwaves in a series of radio broadcasts demanding justice for a decorated Black veteran Isaac Woodard, who had been beaten and blinded by white police officers.
-Welles devoted his July 28, 1946 program to reading Woodard's affidavit and vowing to bring the officer responsible to justice.
-He continued his crusade over four subsequent Sunday afternoon broadcasts on ABC Radio.
-“The NAACP felt that these broadcasts did more than anything else to prompt the Justice Department to act on the case,” the Museum of Broadcasting stated in its 1988 retrospect Orson Welles on the Air: The Radio Years.
+In 1946, Welles took to the airwaves in a series of radio broadcasts demanding justice for a decorated black veteran, Isaac Woodard, who had been beaten and blinded by white police officers.
+Welles devoted his July 28, 1946, program to reading Woodard's affidavit and vowing to bring the officer responsible to justice.
+He continued his crusade over subsequent Sunday afternoon broadcasts on ABC Radio.
+"The NAACP felt that these broadcasts did more than anything else to prompt the Justice Department to act on the case," the Museum of Broadcasting stated in its 1988 retrospective Orson Welles on the Air: The Radio Years.

-For several years, he wrote a newspaper column on political issues and considered running for the U.S. Senate in 1946, representing his home state of Wisconsin—a seat that was ultimately won by Joseph McCarthy.
+For several years, he wrote a newspaper column on political issues and considered running for the U.S. Senate in 1946, representing his home state of Wisconsin—a seat ultimately won by Joseph McCarthy.

 Welles's political activities were reported on pages 155–157 of Red Channels, the anti-Communist publication that, in part, fueled the already flourishing Hollywood Blacklist.
-He was in Europe during the height of the Red Scare, thereby adding one more reason for the Hollywood establishment to ostracize him.
+He was in Europe during the height of the Red Scare, thereby adding another reason for the Hollywood establishment to ostracize him.

 In 1970, Welles narrated (but did not write) a satirical political record on the rise of President Richard Nixon titled The Begatting of the President.
+In the late 1970s, Welles referred to Josip Broz Tito as "the greatest man in the world today" on Yugoslav television.

-Welles spoke before a crowd of 700,000 at a nuclear disarmament rally in Central Park on June 12, 1982, and attacked the policies of President Ronald Reagan and the Republican party.
+Welles spoke before a crowd of 700,000 at a nuclear disarmament rally in Central Park on June 12, 1982, and attacked the policies of Ronald Reagan and the Republican Party.

-American: An Odyssey to 1947, a documentary by Danny Wu that looks at Welles's life against the political landscape of the 1930s and 1940s, had its premiere at the Newport Beach Film Festival in October 2022.
+American: An Odyssey to 1947, a documentary by Danny Wu that looks at Welles's life against the political landscape of the 1930s and 40s, had its premiere at the Newport Beach Film Festival in 2022.